I discovered a way to grow transparent sodium chloride crystals at home. Here’s how.

 Adding urea to the salt solution causes the crystals to grow into octahedrons.
 Surprisingly, there are no pictures of macroscopic ones online.
-Adding vinegar encourages the formation of thin, needle-like crystals.
+An acidic solution encourages the formation of thin, needle-like crystals.

 Veteran crystal grower Dmishin found that adding ferric chloride to the salt solution makes the crystals behave better and become more transparent, at the cost of yellower crystals.
 For a more detailed explanation, check out his article here.

 If you don’t want to grow single transparent crystals, but want a more natural looking cluster of salt crystals instead, good news.
 It’s much easier.
-This article explains it all: Learn How to Grow A Beautiful Cluster of Table Salt Crystals
+This article explains it all.

 Although sodium chloride theoretically crystallizes as cubes, the crystals grown with my procedure look a little flatter on the side facing up.
 This is a limitation to growing them on the bottom of the container, because each crystal face grows at a different rate.